Flavour (musician): 2008–2012: N'abania, Uplifted, and Blessed

-2012: Blessed

 Flavour's third album, Blessed, was released on 18 October 2012 through 2nite Entertainment and iROKING LTD. The album is the successor to Uplifted.
 It is arguably Flavour's biggest album to date due to the number of producers who worked on it.
 It was launched on the same day of Flavour's 2nite Club grand opening.
 In an interview with iROKOTV, Flavour said: "I think I'm growing.
 This is my third album...
 Now it's time to give them the music, like define myself.
 I have to be more mature with my music, lyrics and instrumentation wise.
 I worked with tons of producers and the whole production process made sense."

-2014: Thankful
+2014–2020: Thankful, Ijele – The Traveler, and Flavour of Africa

-Thankful was released in December 2014.
+His fourth full-length album, Thankful, was released in December 2014.
 The album consists of 22 tracks and runs for one hour seventeen minutes.
 Receiving generally positive reviews from music critics, it sold thousands of copies.
 The album features hit tracks such as the love ballad "Ololufe" featuring Chidinma and the fast-tempo Afro-pop song "Wake Up" feat.
 Wande Coal.

-2017: Ijele – The Traveler

 Ijele – The Traveller was released in 2017.
-The album contains 17 tracks, including one featuring Flavour's adopted son Semah G Weifur, a blind Liberian child who was spotted singing alone in a classroom,.
+The album contains 17 tracks, including one featuring Flavour's adopted son Semah G Weifur, a blind Liberian child who was spotted singing alone in a classroom.
+On December 4, 2020, Flavour released his seventh studio album, titled Flavour of Africa, which has 16 tracks.

-2018

-In 2018 Flavour issued two singles, "Crazy love", joining forces with Mama Africa Yemi Alade as Flavour Nabania, and "Yemi Alade".

-Later that year, he released the traditional song "Awele", featuring the Igbo traditional duo Umu Obiligbo.

-2020

-On December 4 2020, Flavour released his seventh studio album, titled Flavour of Africa, which has 16 tracks.
+2021–2023: Miscellaneous Singles and African Royalty

+In 2021 and 2022, he released two non-album singles, "Levels" and "My Sweetie," respectively.
+Produced by Masterkraft, "My Sweetie" contains an interpolation of Bunny Mack's, 1981 afro-disco hit, "Let Me Love You".

+On December 2, 2022, he debuted the single, "Game Changer (Dike)," which would later appear on his seventh full-length effort, African Royalty.
+He would drop the LP's lead single, "Big Baller," on November 22, 2023, and its accompanying visuals on January 26, 2024.
+African Royalty was unveiled on December 1, 2023, with guest appearances from The Cavemen., Ejyk Nwamba, and Efya.
+It was supported by a European tour, including a stop at the OVO Wembley Arena.

+2024–present: Flavour Experience (Love Songs) Vol.1 and Afroculture

+Following the rollout of African Royalty, Flavour released, Flavour Experience (Love Songs) Vol 1., acoustic re-recordings of his popular ballads on July 19, 2024.

+In October 2025, Flavour began teasing a collaboration with Senegalese singer, Baaba Maal.
+The song, "Afroculture" and its video was made available on October 29, instigating a new album cycle.
+The Afroculture album was later announced on Flavour's Instagram and officially disseminated on November 28, 2025.
+Featuring Waga G, Qing Madi, Pheelz, Kizz Daniel, Azzy, and Odumeje, Afroculture was met with critical acclaim.
+Yinoluwa Olowofoyeku of Afrocritik, described it as "a highly enjoyable, strongly repeatable, energetic, charismatic, culturally rich, sonically diverse, and technically assured body of work."